 You’ve probably already seen roti vendors on the streets of Bangkok, but this roti stand at Ratchada train market stands out because the owner prepares 36 different varieties.
 You can even choose between four different kinds of dough: pandan, charcoal, chocolate and original.
 So, if you want to give this sweet dessert a try, head to Roti Inter for a huge range.
 You can find it in the first row of food (the one closest to the parking garage) and you’ll recognize it from the big plate outside, which showcases all the different types of rotis on offer.

 After all that intensive shopping and eating, you can cool down in one of the many bars.
+Most bars can be found at the end of the market, where there is a 200-metre street packed with local bars.
+One of the main reasons why the Ratchada Train Night Market is so popular among Thai is because of this small bar street.
+The atmosphere is one-of-a-kind and is the visit to this market alone is well worth it.
+But not all bars are located in this busy street and a few bars are located at quieter areas of the market.
 Drinks and cocktails are cheap and most venues run great promotions.
 Local bands blast music through the speakers and DJs show off their mixing skills.
 Lots of bars have rooftop areas where you can enjoy views of the market’s colourful tents.
 We recommend you to visit at least one of the following cool bars at Ratchada Night Market:

 For live music, head over to Frankfurt 69 Bar.
 This place has, like all bars at Ratchada Train Market, plenty of tables and chairs although it gets crowded early in the evening.
-At Frankfurt 69 Bar, you can get large glasses of beer or order a beer tower while listening to (Thai) live music.
+Frankfurt 69 Bar is located at the front of the market and when entering the Ratchada Train Night Market, you can see the name of the bar litten up.
+At Frankfurt 69 Bar, which is one of the largest bars you can find at the market, you can get large glasses of beer or order a beer tower while listening to (Thai) live music.
 There is a variety of German food available as well, in case you get hungry during your large glass of Paulaner.

 For strong, cheap cocktails and funky music, head over to Sorry, I'm Gay.
 This small cocktail bar has one of the coolest atmospheres at Ratchada Train Market, which probably has something to do with the cheap liquor here.
 Expect (deep-)house music, friendly staff, people in a good mood and getting tipsy by the minute.